reinout/tools/README.rst

 Two extra installation notes
 ----------------------------

+- Run ``bin/pip install -r requirements.txt`` to make sure you end up with the right versions.

-- ``./install_local_checkouts.sh`` runs ``pip install`` on several checkouts of packages I develop myself, such as zest.releaser.
+- ``./install_local_checkouts.sh`` runs ``pip install -e`` on several checkouts of packages I develop myself, such as zest.releaser.
 So that I always run trunk to make sure everything works fine.
-Run this after everything is in
-  place: we install checkoutmanager which we ourselves need as it does the checkouts we want to ``pip install`` :-)
+Run this after everything is in place: we install checkoutmanager which we ourselves need as it does the checkouts we want to ``pip install -e`` :-)

-- Run ``bin/pip install -r requirements.txt`` to make sure you end up with the right versions.

 Documentation